Sometimes you get free service for a month or two, but paying for internet racks up a lot after your freebie trial.

-What this means for free internet, though, is that you will need to have a phone line in your home.
+What this means for internet service, though, is that you will need to have a phone line in your home.
 If you have one, you’re good to go.

-NetZero isn’t as generous at FreedomPop with their usage amounts, sadly.
+NetZero isn’t as generous as FreedomPop with their internet access, sadly.
 You will only get 10 hours per month for free – with paid plans available if you wish to increase your usage.

 Not a heavy user of the internet?
 This could be the perfect choice for you!
-Who wants to be spending loads of money for something that they barely use?
+Who wants to be spending loads of money on something that they barely use?

 Users upload the wifi spots so that other people can use them when they are in the area.
 It’s a crowdsourcing economy that will only grow as more people use it and share with their friends.

 There are over 100 million free wifi locations available.
 It provides both map and list views with passwords that you will need to connect to it.

 All you need to do is download the app, and search in the area that you want to have access to the internet.
 It will bring up the ones that are closest to you, and you can choose which one to use.

 The beauty of it is if the Wifi you’re connected to isn’t that great, you can just disconnect and try another one!

 If you are wondering if this is legit, they have been featured on Forbes, Lifehacker, CNN, The Wall Street Journal – just to name a few.

 Just make sure you are using a secure network or a VPN to protect your data on public networks.
 We highly recommend using NordVPN.